How to Paint your Kitchen Cabinets

 Depending on the type of paint you have chosen to use, there may be an extra stage required.
 Some paints require a layer of sealant or wax to be painted over them.
 Helping to ensure the paint repels water and other substances and making sure your paint job will last a long time.

 In particular, this is necessary for chalk paints.
 However, it is always best to read the instructions that come with your chosen paint carefully.
-Alternatively, paint or hardware stores will be happy to advise on the specific requirements of each paint.
+Alternatively, paint or hardware stores will be happy to advise on the specific requirements of each painting.

 Step 9.
-Removing the tape
+Removing the Tape

-You mustn't yank or rip at the tape, as a small amount of paint will have overlapped the tape and your cabinets, meaning if you pull at the paint you risk big chunks of paint coming off your cabinets.
+You mustn't yank or rip at the tape, as a small amount of paint will have overlapped the tape and your cabinets, meaning if you pull at the paint, you risk big chunks of paint coming off your cabinets.